Actindo-AG/Documentation/PIM/API/05_Products.md

 ## Create a single product

-Create a new product.
+Create a new single product.
+A single product is ...

-### Endpoint

-/Actindo.Modules.Actindo.PIM.Products.create
+**Endpoint**: /Actindo.Modules.Actindo.PIM.Products.create

 ### Definitions